jpanther/congo/README.md

 #### Install manually

-Download the latest version of the theme from: [https://github.com/jpanther/Congo/archive/master.zip](https://github.com/jpanther/Congo/archive/master.zip)
+Download the latest version of the theme from: [https://github.com/jpanther/Congo/archive/stable.zip](https://github.com/jpanther/Congo/archive/stable.zip)

-Extract the archive and you should have a folder named `Congo-master`.
+Extract the archive and you should have a folder named `Congo-stable`.

 Rename the folder to `congo` and move it to the `themes/` directory inside your `mywebsite` folder.